Frequently Asked Questions

 How far in advance should I book?

-It’s a good idea to book your first consultation approximately 6 to 10 months ahead of your wedding.
-Dresses can, of course, be completed in less time than that if there is availability.
-If you’re pregnant, losing weight, or taking big overseas holidays, then these can change the lead time required to make your dress.
-I am always fair and flexible.
+It’s a good idea to book your first consultation approximately 6 to 12 months ahead of your wedding.
+Dresses can be completed in less time than that if there is availability in my calendar.
+If you’re pregnant, losing weight, or having a destination wedding, then these can change the lead time required to make your dress.

 Can I bring my Mum, Bridesmaids, friends?
 What else do I need to bring?

 Yes, please!
 Bring your trusted loved ones, they know you better than I do.
-They can give you good, honest advice, and help with the big decisions (ivory, mother of pearl, egg white, or other?), and keep you on track.
+They can give you good, honest advice, and help with the big decisions (ivory, mother of pearl, egg white, or oyster?), and keep you on track.
 It’s great to have them get excited with you too, as you all see your dress come to life.
+Please advise me if you will be bringing more than three people, as I will need to make sure adequate seating is available.
 As fittings progress, we will talk through deadlines for shoes, underwear, and accessories, as they can play a part in how your dress will come together.
+During our final fitting, I always love to teach the bridesmaids, or mum, how to assist the bride dress for her wedding day.
+The order of the hooks and zips, and how to set the bustle, are all really important details so its best we get them right.

 What does “Trousseau” mean?